AndrewPaulLund/cs205project/README.md

 Software usage is described below.

-#### Genome Data:
+#### This Project's Genome Data:
-- Two individuals' DNA and RNA alignment and index files: "Sample 1" and "Sample 2"
+- Two individuals' DNA and RNA alignment and index files - referred to as "Sample 1", "Sample 2", "DNA1", "DNA2", "RNA1", or "RNA2" throughout this
+project.
 - Files are public genomes from the
 [1000 Genomes Project](http://www.internationalgenome.org/).
 - Each alignment file (.bam) is ~10GB, and each index file (.bai) is ~5MB.

+Index files are much smaller than alignment files and act like a table of contents to the alignment file, allowing programs like SAMtools to jump to specific sections in the alignment file without having to read sequentially through it.

 **Alignment & Index Data Downloads:**